intel/QAT_Engine/README.md

       `--with-openssl_dir` specified?
 (Linux Specific)
-   7. If building from OpenSSL prebuilt RPM Package, has the OpenSSL developement packages (openssl-devel for Redhat* based distribution and libssl-devel for Debian* based distibution) been installed ?
+   7. If building from OpenSSL prebuilt RPM Package, has the OpenSSL developement packages (openssl-devel for Redhat* based distribution and libssl-devel for Debian* based distribution) been installed ?

 If running on a Debian\* based OS (Ubuntu\* for example) it is possible that the Intel&reg; QAT Driver userspace shared library needed by the Intel&reg; QAT